Oath of office: Russian Empire

 During the Coronation of the Russian monarch, after his anointing, but prior to partaking of Holy Communion, the Tsar recited a coronation oath, in which he swore to preserve the autocracy intact and to rule his realm with justice and fairness.

 Singapore

 The oath of office of the President of Singapore is as follows:

 The Prime Minister of Singapore swears 2 oaths: the Oaths of Office and Oath of Affirmation respectively:

 For Ministers of the Cabinet of Singapore, they swear the Oaths of Allegiance and Execution of Office respectively:

 For members of the Parliament of Singapore, it is:

+For the Mayors of Community Development Council, it is:

+The phrase “So Help me God” in the last sentence is uttered if those who will take the oath is a Christian.

 San Marino

 The Captains Regent of San Marino are sworn into office by reciting the following oath:

 South Africa

 Schedule 2 of the Constitution of South Africa specifies the oaths or affirmations of office for the various high offices of state.
 These oaths are sworn before the Chief Justice or another judge designated by the Chief Justice.

 The President and any Acting President swears the following oath:

 The Deputy President swears the following oath:

 Ministers and Deputy Ministers of the Cabinet swear the following oath:

 Members of the National Assembly, the National Council of Provinces and the provincial legislatures swear the following oath:

 Premiers, Acting Premiers and Members of the Executive Council of a province swear the following oath:

 Judges and acting judges swear the following oath: